 - Blanch the Asparagus and Peas: Fill a large bowl with ice water.
 Bring a medium pot of water, with 1 teaspoon of salt, to a boil.
 Add asparagus and peas.
 Cook for 2 minutes or so, until the vegetables are bright green and crisp-tender.
 Immediately drain and plunge veggies into the ice water.
 When cool, drain well.

 - Sauté the Leeks and Radicchio: Heat 3 tablespoons of oil in a large skillet over medium heat.
-Sauté leeks and asparagus, stirring frequently, until tender, 5-7 minutes (lower the heat if they start to brown) Remove from heat, sprinkle with a pinch of salt and a few grinds of black pepper, and cool for 10 minutes or so.
+Sauté leeks and radicchio, stirring frequently, until tender, 5-7 minutes (lower the heat if they start to brown) Remove from heat, sprinkle with a pinch of salt and a few grinds of black pepper, and cool for 10 minutes or so.

 - Assemble the Salad: In a large bowl combine rice, cooled asparagus and peas, cooled leeks and radicchio, basil, cheese, and lemon zest.
 Just before serving, toss with dressing (you may not need all of it) Season, to taste, with salt and pepper.
 Serve at room temperature.